 We’re a software ecosystem that includes personal budgeting apps for web, iPhone, iPad, Apple Watch, and Android phones.
-Our mission is to help our users take total control of their money—not just by using an app (if only it were that easy!), but changing habits and ways of thinking.
+Our mission is to make sure the whole world knows that a budget is the best life and financial planning tool ever invented—and help make it simple and joyful to use one.

 Requirements (these are real, actual requirements):

-- You must have at least five years working in the software industry, at least three as a product manager or other key role on a product team.
+- You must have at least five years of experience working in the SaaS industry, at least four of which were as a product manager.
 Complex, data-rich applications are a plus.

 - You must have experience in cross-functional product development.
 And we really mean that cross-functional part.

 That’s a super brief intro to what we’re looking for.
 But first, you need to know if you’ll even like working with us.
 Let’s talk a bit about life at YNAB, and then we’ll go into more detail about this role.

 We’re profitable, bootstrapped, and growing.
 YNAB was founded in 2004 and we haven’t taken any outside funding—we’re in it for the long haul.
 We have one overarching requirement when it comes to joining our team: our original Core Value Manifesto has to really click with you.
 If you’re nodding emphatically while reading it, you’ll probably really like it here, and we can’t wait to hear from you!

 We live our Core Values every day at YNAB, and we mean it when we say we are an equal opportunity employer.
 We believe that a diversity of backgrounds, abilities, beliefs, and experiences are critical to our success, and we are passionate about creating a welcoming, supportive, and collaborative environment for all employees.
 All are encouraged to apply as we continue to grow this smart, hard-working, and diverse team who loves working together to build something that matters.